Question: “I’m kind of disappointed. People keep letting me down when I need them the most. What gives?”

 Humans let humans down.
 Some people just don’t know what to say, or honestly don’t know how to take care of the hearts of other people.
 And even when you find someone who does, they are still only human.
 And we hurt each other left and right, even with the best of intentions.

-We are more needy.
-We are in a higher place of need, either living in difficult, lonely marriages, or walking through a separation or divorce.
+When we are hurting, we are more needy.
+When we are in a higher place of need, either living in difficult, lonely marriages, or walking through a separation or divorce, or any kind of crisis, our needs are bigger.
 So we are more vulnerable.
 We are more lonely.
 And we are more in need of human contact and help.

 But it hurts, so what can we do about?